MarcusC67/weather-advisor/README.md

 ## Working brief

 **Weather API** – get weather information for an inputted location.

-Create logic to determine how the user should prepare for a day outside (i.e. clothes/sunscreen/umbrella/coat etc).
+* Create logic to determine how the user should prepare for a day outside (i.e. clothes/sunscreen/umbrella/coat etc).
+* Create [Docker container](doc/docker.md) ready for deployment to AWS
+* Deploy to AWS using [Elastic Beanstalk](doc/AWS.md)

 ### Result of brainstorm
 * Our aspiration is to create a weather adviser as per the brief